autoplot/documentation/javadoc/org/autoplot/ExportDataFormatPanel.md

+# org.autoplot.ExportDataFormatPanel

-# org.autoplot.ExportDataFormatPanelExtract just the GUI that is used to specify how a dataset will be exported.
+Extract just the GUI that is used to specify how a dataset will be exported.
  This will surely be confused with the ExportDataPanel, which also specifies which dataset should be used.

-ExportDataFormatPanel( )
+# ExportDataFormatPanel( )
 Creates new form ExportDataFormatPanel

 ***